logo

 Welcome to Strategy Skills episode 527, an interview with the coauthor of Make Work Fair: Data-Driven Design for Real Results, Siri Chilazi.

-In this episodes, Siri shares her path from studying chemistry to researching workplace gender equality.
+In this episode, Siri shares her path from studying chemistry to researching workplace gender equality.
 Based on her experience and academic work, she explains how workplace systems shape behavior more than individual choices.
 Siri advocates for practical changes like redesigning resumes and conducting regular pay audits rather than focusing on diversity training.
 Siri discusses how to create fairer workplaces and suggests that small changes in organizational culture can lead to significant improvements in gender equality.

 Siri Chilazi is a senior researcher at the Women and Public Policy Program at Harvard Kennedy School whose life's work is to advance gender equality in the workplace.
 Siri has an MBA from Harvard Business School, a Master's in Public Policy from Harvard Kennedy School, and a BA in Chemistry and Physics from Harvard College.